 Warren Buffet has his doubts, telling his shareholders in a Berkshire Hathaway annual meeting: "The success of the auto companies getting into the insurance business is probably as likely as the success of the insurance companies getting into the auto business."

 Where Will Tesla Go From Here?

-At the moment, Tesla’s insurance coverage is only available in California, and it only covers Tesla cars.
-The company does plan to expand, and could change both the way the coverage works and how it’s handled.
+At the moment, Tesla insurance is only available in California, and it only covers Tesla cars.
+The company does plan to expand, and could change both the way the coverage works and how it's handled.